 Madden 20, on the other hand, was certainly a running back-centered game.
 The defensive schemes had a lot of blitzing plays to stop the run.

-From what we’ve seen so far, it seems like Madden 22 will be a pass-centric game for offense and primarily a zone-blitz game for defense.
+From what we’ve seen so far, it seems like Madden 23 will be a pass-centric game for offense and primarily a zone-blitz game for defense like last years game.

 Zones are areas that a specific defender has to cover.
 There are three main types of zone coverage: Cover 2 (two deep zones); Cover 3 (three deep zones); and Cover 4 (four deep zones).
 By selecting a zone coverage play, each defender will be assigned a specific zone.